Intestines - your guts!

 The intestines are part of the digestive system of the body.
-They are sometimes called the bowels.
+They are sometimes called the guts or bowels.
 This system deals with all the food and drink that you take into your body.
 You can learn more about the digestive system in the topic 'Your waste disposal system'.

 The intestines are the part of the digestive system between the stomach and the anus.
 They are all coiled up to fit inside your abdomen.

 - The small intestine is a tube about 6 metres long in an adult.
 It is greyish-purple in colour and is about 35mm wide.

 - The large intestine is much shorter, only about 1 metre long but it is called large because it is wider.
 It is a reddish brown in colour.

 The wall of the intestines (bowel) is made up of three basic layers:

 - The serosa is the outside lining.
 It is very thin, a bit like cling wrap.

 - The muscle wall is the thickest part and is made of rings of muscles, a bit like a vacuum cleaner hose.
 These muscles work to squeeze the food slowly along.
 This action is called peristalsis (say perry-stal-sis).